-- Some brain cancers occur when one type of cell transforms from its normal characteristics.
+- Some brain cancers happen when one type of cell changes from its normal characteristics.
 Once transformed, the cells grow and multiply in abnormal ways.

 - As these abnormal cells grow, they become a mass, or tumor.

-- The brain tumors that result are called primary brain tumors because they originate in the brain.
+- The brain tumors that result are called primary brain tumors because they start in your brain.